Masking requirement continues in California health care settings.

 CDA has made it easier to keep track of the variety of documentation and other time off available to the employee with a Pregnancy Disability Leave Compliance Checklist.

-Birth can be unpredictable, so plans you make with your pregnant employee should have some flexibility.
+Birth can be unpredictable, so the plans you make with your pregnant employee should have some flexibility.
 Communicate in advance that if the employee’s return date changes, they should provide an update as soon as practical, supported by a notice from their health care provider.
 The health care provider’s release from PDL date is especially important to track when designating an eligible employee’s continuation date of baby bonding leave under the California Family Rights Act.

-Before an employee on pregnancy-related leave returns to work, make sure the office is ready to accommodate needs should the employee choose to breastfeed.
+Before an employee on pregnancy-related leave returns to work, ensure the office is ready to accommodate needs should the employee choose to breastfeed.
 State law requires employers to provide both a reasonable amount of time to accommodate an employee who desires to express breast milk for their infant child and a location (other than a bathroom) for the employee to express milk in private.

 You can consider an employee’s request to change their schedule once they return from leave just as you would for any other employee requesting a schedule change.
 Employers are not obligated to make these schedule changes if the position or reduced schedule is unavailable in the practice or it is not a reasonable accommodation request based on a documented disability.